When asked about the usefulness of electricity, "Of what use is a newborn baby?"

 Newton's mistake was to confuse phase and group velocities.

-For special relativity, Lorentz transformations come before 4-vectors.
+Lorentz transformations come before 4-vectors.

 Minkowski space isn't even mentioned.